InterstellarJS/PlanetTech/README.md

 ```
 ![quad Sphere](./public/readmeImg/img2.png)

-- `width` : set a quads width
+### Input Parameters

+- `width`: Set the width of a quad.
-- `height`: set a quads height
+- `height`: Set the height of a quad.
-- `widthSegment`:  width poly count
+- `widthSegment`: Set the poly count for the width.
-- `heightSegment`: height poly count
+- `heightSegment`: Set the poly count for the height.
-- `quadTreeDimensions`: number of top quads a sphere is intialized with
+- `quadTreeDimensions`: Specify the number of top quads with which a sphere is initialized.
-- `levels`: how deep a quadtree should go
+- `levels`: Determine how deep the quadtree should go.
-- `radius`: planet radius
+- `radius`: Specify the planet's radius.
-- `displacmentScale`: texture displacement height
+- `displacementScale`: Set the texture displacement height.
-- `lodDistanceOffset`: distance offset used for triguring the splitting of a quad
+- `lodDistanceOffset`: Specify the distance offset used to trigger the splitting of a quad.
-- `color`: color applied to each quad
+- `color`: Apply a color to each quad.

 Now let's crank up the `levels` all the way to 10 (a reasonable number without my machine freezing up).
 So you'll be creating a sphere with 10x10x6 dimensions at a resolution of 50.
 You can play with the parameters to fit your needs; the only limitation is your machine.
 ![quad Sphere](./public/readmeImg/img3.png)